 Even better than before: The GUTHMANN® Intelligence Report

-By adding the latest transaction data to our analysis, we can now provide you with even more precise answers to your questions:
+With the expansion of our analysis to include current transaction data, we can now provide even more precise answers to your key questions:

-- What are the real prices being paid for property in Berlin?
+- What real prices can you achieve for your properties in Berlin?

 Peter Guthmann